enisdenjo/graphql-ws/README.md

 // check extended implementation at `{ useServer } from 'graphql-ws/lib/use/ws'`

 import http from 'http';
+import { WebSocketServer } from 'ws'; // yarn add ws
+// import ws from 'ws'; yarn add ws@7
+// const WebSocketServer = ws.Server;
-import ws from 'ws'; // yarn add ws import { makeServer, CloseCode } from 'graphql-ws';
+import { makeServer, CloseCode } from 'graphql-ws';
 import { schema } from './my-graphql-schema';
 import { validate } from './my-auth';